JYBLOCKS/roadmap-senior-react/README.md

 - event-driven patterns.

 ### Gate 8
-Atlas backend debe tener auth, RBAC, realtime y background processing.
+The Atlas backend must have authentication, RBAC, realtime capabilities, and background processing.

 ---

-# FASE 9 — FastAPI como segundo backend
+# PHASE 9 — FastAPI as a Secondary Backend

-## Semana 40 — 17–23 may
+## Week 40 — 17–23 May

-### Tema
+### Topic
 FastAPI architecture.

 ### Docs